ramsesproject/wan-dts-log/README.md

-GridFTP logs we used in the paper "Cross-geography Scientific Data Transfer Trends and User Behavior Patterns"
+Sample of GridFTP logs we used in the paper "Cross-geography Scientific Data Transfer Trends and User Behavior Patterns"

 Data fields